a car with severe paint damage from oxidation.

 Restoration of the Original Car Paint

-If you notice the early signs of paint oxidation, it’s best to act fast.
+If you notice signs of paint oxidation, it’s best to act fast.
 Like with rust, the longer the corrosion is allowed to continue, the worse the paint damage becomes.
 Dull, faded car paint can be treated with an intensive buffing process with a liquid abrasive, followed by the application of protective wax.
 For minimal UV damage, this can often be enough to restore the vehicle’s shine.

 Repainting the Car